mtrohman/heiswayi.github.io/_posts/2016-12-29-your-windows-passwords-are-vulnerable-and-hackable-in-less-than-5-minutes.md

 ### Using mimikatz terminal program to view the passwords

-As you can see, `lsass_868.dmp` is the LSASS dump we captured in PowerShell.
+As you can see, `lsass_868.dmp` is the example of LSASS dump file captured using the PowerShell script.
 Now, it's time we use the mimikatz terminal to load in the dump file as follows:

 ```
 sekurlsa::minidump "G:\USERFILES\Desktop\PowerShell Playground\lsass_868.dmp"